-Strategy Zoning Code Update Considerations Complementary Housing or Community Spaces Strategy Considerations Why it Matters 1.
+Strategy Zoning Code Update Considerations Complimentary Housing or Community Spaces Strategy Considerations Why it Matters 1.
 Update the ADU incentive structure by introducing more regulatory incentives with complementary programs, beyond subsidizing tap fees.
-Allow two ADUs per lot (outside the historic core), with one required as a long- term rental.
-Reduce minimum unit size, which is currently 400 sq ft.
-Exempt garages and accessory structures from the maximum FAR for homes with ADUs.
-Streamline approvals by making ADUs permitted uses with administrative review.
+Allow two ADUs per lot (outside the historic district), with one required as a long-term rental.
+Reduce minimum unit size from 400 to 350 sq ft.
+Exempt garages/basements from the maximum FAR for homes with ADUs.
+Streamline approvals-make ADUs permitted uses with administrative review.
 Develop pre-approved ADU plans.
 Explore financial incentives beyond tap fee subsidies.
-Establish a landlord- tenant matching program.
-Create an alley access/ easement policy for ADUs.
+Establish a landlord-tenant matching program.
+Create an alley access/easement policy for ADUs.
 Increases full-time housing supply while offering a development incentive through an extra market-rate unit or additional living space, and makes it easier to get approved and developed.
 2. Further incentivize ADUs by requiring more from large homes that don't build them.
-Count garages and accessories toward FAR for homes without ADUs and prohibit basements.
+Count garages/basements toward FAR for homes without ADUs, or prohibit basements.
 Require full Resident Occupied Affordable Housing (ROAH) mitigation for homes without ADUs, which is an impact fee that calculates housing mitigation required for jobs generated by new development.
-N/A Ensures homes that don't add housing contribute fairly to affordability goals, making the ADU pathway more attractive.
-ADU Incentive Program Example Sample Configurations Incentives for Providing Deed Restricted ADU (outside of historic core) Detached Accessory
+N/A Ensures homes that don't add housing contribute fairly to affordability goals-making the ADU pathway more attractive.

-- Reduced 10' Front Setback

-- 2nd ADU or Accessory Structure (with at least one required to be long-term rental)

-- Garage Area excluded from Maximum FAR

-Calculation
+ADU Incentive Program Example

+Incentives for Providing Deed Restricted ADU

-- Basements could be allowed and excluded from Maximum FAR Calculation (and prohibited or counted if an ADU is not built)
+- Reduced 10' Front Setback - 2nd ADU or Accessory Structure (with at least one required to be long-term rental) - Garage Area excluded from Maximum FAR Calculation - Basements could be allowed and excluded from Maximum FAR Calculation (and prohibited or counted if an ADU is not built)